gabiionut/TMDb-Moviedable/README.md

 # TMDb-Moviedable
-An windows forms application powered by The Movie Database API.
+A windows forms application powered by The Movie Database API.